kate-peskova/jingle_stamps_nft/README.md

-# Jingle Stamp NFT
+# Jingle Stamp Collection

 ## Summary

 ### Introduciton

+Crypto and blockchain adoption is growing signifigantly, leading to the popularity of NFTs (Non-fungible tokens).
+The NFT market is developing due to the investment opportunity, untility, and sentimental value an NFT can offer.
+Our team is fascinated with the use cases of NFTs and decided to develop our own NFT collection based on Christams since it is an upcoming holiday.
+We wanted to incoroporate randomness when minting a new Jingle Stamp to add an element of chance for the type of stamp minted.

-The Gift Basket Collection is a NFT collection representing digital gift baskets.
-Each token has unique traits based on themes such as season and holiday.
-Each gift basket (GIFB) is an ERC721 token.
-When minted, traits are randomly generated using (placeholder)...
+The Jingle Stamp Collection is an NFT collection representing digital stamps with a Christmas theme.
+There are six types of stamps (Gitf, Penguin, Santa Hat, HoHoHo, Stocking, Santa).
+Each stamp (JING) is an ERC721 token.

 ![OurNFTS](JING-images/jinglebasket.JPG)

 ### Functions

-#### createGiftBasket
+#### mintStamp

-Mints a Gift Basket.
-The gift basket contains a collection of christmas themed NFTs that are randomly generated.
+Mints a Jingle Stamp.

-#### newAppraisal
+#### randomNumberGenerator

-Updates token value of a Gift Basket.
+Generates a random number ranging between one and six.
+This number will be called into the mintStamp function to select the stamp type.

+## getStampType
+Reports the stamp type of a specific token ID.

-## Demo App
+## getStampImage
+Reports the stamp image of a specific token ID.

 Click [here](frontend/index.html) to launch the Gift Basket NFT application.